Past Team Members

 Ruth Demissie (Class of 2022)

-Ruth is a rising Junior majoring in History and Psychology with a minor in Health Science.
-As an undergraduate research assistant, Ruth hopes to see Voices of SMU encouraging students of color who are having challenges finding their place on campus.
+Ruth earned her Bachelor’s Degree in History and Psychology with a minor in Health Science.
+As an undergraduate research assistant, Ruth helped students of color who are having challenges finding their place on campus.
 Ruth observes differences between transfer students and incoming freshmen and how this shapes a student’s experience for the remainder of their SMU career.
 She is also interested in seeing how the university can meet students where they are at.
-Ruth currently works with Residence Life and Student Housing as an ambassador and sits on the Young Ethiopian Ambassadors Committee that serves under the Mutual Assistance Association for Ethiopian Community.
+Ruth worked with Residence Life and Student Housing as an ambassador and sat on the Young Ethiopian Ambassadors Committee that serves under the Mutual Assistance Association for Ethiopian Community.
 In her free time, she loves to read, paint, and attempts to learn Italian every now and then.

 Tia Taylor (Class of 2024)